 combined resumeis a mix between a chronological resume and a functional resume.
 At the top of the resume is a list of your skills and qualifications.

 infographic resumeincludes graphic design elements in addition to or instead of text.
 A traditional resume uses text to list the candidate's work experience, education, and skills, while an infographic resume uses design, color, design, format, icons, and font style to organize content.
-Employers can easily see when you submit a generic resume, instead of thinking about why you're qualified for that specific job.
-Now, when you have gaps in your work history or are changing professions, is when it's time to analyze other types of resume formats.
+Employers can easily see when you submit a generic resume, instead of thinking about why you're qualified for that specific job.When deciding what type of resume to use, you should think about your current working circumstances.

 While this is sometimes referred to as a standalone type of resume, in reality you should always adapt your resume to fit specific job descriptions.
-This type of hybrid curriculum focuses more on experience than functional resumes and more on skills than on chronological resumes.
-That said, functional resumes can still be a good option if you're a creative type (graphic designer, artist, etc.).
+This type of hybrid curriculum focuses more on experience than functional resumes and more on skills than on chronological resumes.Regardless of the type of resume you choose to create for a potential job, you should pay attention to the basics such as 1 margin, the Arial or New Times Roman font, and not to make grammatical errors.
+With the enormous popularity of infographics on the web, it was only a matter of time before the types of infographic resumes appeared.Now that you know about the different types of resumes available to you, it's time to make sure your resume stands out from the crowd.
 You can take your current resume (regardless of the type) and include keywords from the job description in your resume and cover letter.

 This will help employers see that you are qualified for that specific job.